uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/rw_mutex_cls.rst

 .. cpp:function:: void lock_shared()

     Acquires a lock on read.
-It uses adaptive logic for waiting: it blocks after particular time period of busy wait.
+It uses an adaptive logic for waiting, thus it is blocked after a certain time of busy waiting.

 --------------------------------------------------